Windows81/Roblox-Freedom-Distribution/README.md

 Still needs work.

-RFD requires `wine` to be installed on your system.
+RFD requires `wine` to be installed in your terminal.

-For balance of information, consult [this guide](https://github.com/Windows81/Roblox-Freedom-Distribution/blob/main/Guides/Linux/README.MD).

 ```
 mkdir rfd